siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## urbancode-velocity

-With this Jenkins plugin, you can run Jenkins jobs as a part of a deployment plan in UrbanCode Velocity.
+With this Jenkins plugin, you can run Jenkins jobs as a part of a deployment plan in DevOps Velocity.
 You can run jobs that will trigger the creation of a version in a Velocity Pipeline as well as persist properties on that version that can be used as input properties in other Jenkins builds.
 This plugin will pass along important data from Git to the Velocity Pipeline.

 ---